jaredwray/keyv/packages/keyv/README.md

 ## Available Commands

 Once the project is running, you can execute a variety of commands.
 The root workspace and each subpackage contain a `package.json` file with a  `scripts` field listing all the commands that can be executed from that directory.
-This project also supports native `yarn`, `lerna`, and `docker` commands.
+This project also supports native `yarn`, and `docker` commands.

 Here, we'll cover the primary commands that can be executed from the root directory.
 Unless otherwise noted, these commands can also be executed from a subpackage.
 If executed from a subpackage, they will only affect that subpackage, rather than the entire workspace.